FREE SHIPPING on orders over $75 International: over $250

 Long ago, the wise tea master Lao Cha was on a pilgrimage through the mountainous ranges of Guangxi province, China, when he stumbled upon a tired farmer:

-Sifu, do you have something for me that is comforting, like a thick rice porridge, yet sweet and robust like coffee, that will help me tackle all this work?
+Sifu, do you have something that is comforting, like rice porridge, yet sweet, and at the same time uplifting, like coffee, that will help me tackle all this work?

-According to Traditional Chinese Medicine, Liu Bao has both heating and cooling properties (yin and yang).
+According to Traditional Chinese Medicine, Liu Bao has both heating and cooling properties (Yin and Yang).
 It made Liu Bao Hei Cha very popular with Chinese mine workers who went to work in Malaysian tin mines.
 Large amounts of this tea were exported to Malaysia, where the workers would drink it to combat the harsh and damp conditions of the mines and expel excess dampness from their bodies.
 Today, you can still find old traditional Liu Bao supplies across Malaysia.
 Furthermore, locals love drinking this tea in the humid climates of Guangdong and Hong Kong.

 Place of Origin: Longlin, Guangxi, China.